SuperJSONOf

 specification, like when used in a “.json” file.

-Note expectedJSON can be a []byte
+Note expectedJSON can be a []byte, an encoding/json.RawMessage, a

-, JSON filename or io.Reader
+JSON filename or a io.Reader:

 td.Cmp(t, gotValue, td.SuperJSONOf("file.json", td.Between(12, 34)))